WikiEducationFoundation/WikiEduDashboard/docs/setup.md

 - If you face the error that `Sorry!
 Your operating is not supported by this script`
   - You can try running the system dependent scripts from setup directory, according to your system
   - You can try manual installation
+- If you're running Windows and experience `RUNAS ERROR`
+  - Try running a command prompt session as administrator (via right click), and run the batch script in that window i.e., `win-setup.bat`

 # Manual setup
 ## TL;DR bare minimum version